 An OPC can be formed in any of the following category:

 An OPC limited by shares shall comply with the following requirement:

 Every OPC shall include, in its name, the words ‘One Person Company’ in brackets below the name of such company, wherever its name is printed, affixed or engraved.

 Although the OPC will be formed by One Person only by subscribing the Memorandum of Association but the Memorandum of OPC shall also indicate the name of any other person nominated by member of OPC with his prior written consent in the prescribed form, who shall, in the event of the subscriber's death or his incapacity to contract become the member of the company and the written consent of such person shall also be filed with the Registrar at the time of incorporation of the OPC along with its Memorandum and Articles of Association.
 The Member of OPC may at any time change the name of such other person by giving notice to the Registrar of Companies in such manner as may be prescribed.

-On death of member of OPC the nominee shall entitle to all the shares and entitle to same rights & liabilities to which sole member of company was entitle or liable.
-On becoming member such nominee will nominate any other person as nominee with his prior written consent in the prescribed form and intimate the same to Registrar of Companies.
+On death of member of OPC the nominee shall entitle to all the shares and entitle to same rights & liabilities to which sole member of company was entitled or liable.
+On becoming a member such nominee will nominate any other person as nominee with his prior written consent in the prescribed form and intimate the same to Registrar of Companies.

 A Minimum of One director is required for OPC but there is no constraint to recruit more than one director with a maximum of fifteen.
 Every OPC shall have at least one director who has stayed in India for a total period of not less than one hundred and eighty-two days in the previous calendar year.